Leem0nGames/Mrblondeapp/README.md

 **C. Set Up Supabase & Environment**

 1.  **Crucial Step**: Follow the complete database and environment setup guide in the `INSTRUCCIONES.md` file located in the root of this project.
-It contains the necessary SQL script and instructions for environment variables.
+It contains the necessary SQL script and instructions for environment variables (`.env.local`).

-2. Create a `.env.local` file in the root of the project and fill in the values as described in `INSTRUCCIONES.md`.

 ### 3. Running the Development Server